FC Red Bull Salzburg: Red Bull era

 In May 2006, Red Bull announced on their website that they had hired veteran Italian coach Giovanni Trapattoni, together with his former player, German FIFA World Cup winner Lothar Matthäus, as co-trainers.
 The pair initially denied having reached a deal, but officially signed on 23 May 2006.
-Red Bull ultimately won the 2006–07 Bundesliga by a comfortable margin with five games still left in the season after drawing 2–2 with previous season's champions Austria Wien on 28 April 2007.
+On 28 April 2007, Red Bull ultimately won the 2006–07 Bundesliga by a comfortable margin with five games still left in the season after drawing 2–2 with previous season's champions Austria Wien.

 Red Bull were beaten by Shakhtar Donetsk in the third qualifying round of the 2007–08 UEFA Champions League, and were then knocked out of the 2007–08 UEFA Cup in the first round by AEK Athens.
 On 13 February 2008, Giovanni Trapattoni confirmed that he would be taking over as the new Republic of Ireland national team manager in May.
 In his final season, the club finished as runners-up, six points behind champions Rapid Wien.
 Trapattoni was succeeded by Co Adriaanse, under whom they finished as champions, but he left after one year.
 His successor was Huub Stevens.
 On 14 May 2010, Stevens' Red Bull retained the Bundesliga.